 • Consider another form of credit with a low limit, such as a credit card, personal loan, or arranged bank overdraft

-At Salad Money we are committed to offering fair lending for the NHS and public sector.
-So, if you have been employed by the NHS or in the public sector for 3 months or longer, earn over £1100 per month, and have online banking, you are eligible to apply for a loan with us.
+At Salad Money we are committed to offering fair lending for workers across the UK.
+So, if you have been employed for 6 months or longer, earn over £1400 per month, and have online banking, you are eligible to apply for a loan with us.

 You also need online banking to apply because we use secure open banking technology to make a decision based on your current financial situation (your last three months of transactions).
 It checks for repeated missed direct debits, high percentages of salary spent on gambling, debt repayments and other potentially risky outgoings.
 This lets us know if you can afford to take out a loan, so that we don’t put you in a worse position than when you came to us.

 We have an online application which takes around 10-15 minutes to complete.
 Then a decision is usually made within an hour or so.
-If you’re accepted the money goes into your account the morning after you sign our agreement.
+If you’re accepted the money goes into your account within 24 hours.

-This means, fairness, equality and providing affordable credit for NHS and public sector workers outweighs our need to ever make any kind of profit.
+This means, fairness, equality and providing affordable credit for key workers outweighs our need to ever make any kind of profit.

-So, if you’re a worker in the NHS or public sector and in need of a short-term loan, what are you waiting for?
+So, if you’re a key worker and in need of a short-term loan, what are you waiting for?
 Check out Salad Money today!